robocoptertron/RobertNeville_T1A2/README.md

 ## Target Audience

 The target audience of this website is prospective employers and other developers.
-It has been designed to communicated my skills as a developer so that I may secure employment in the industry.
+It has been designed to communicated my skills as a developer to assist in securing employment in the industry.

 ## Tech Stack